davidjameshumphreys/juxtweb/resources/speaking.md

-### Speaking
+### Tech talks

-If you are thinking about using Clojure in your organisation, ask us to give a talk to your colleagues about our experiences adopting Clojure in a commercial setting.
+Ask us to give a talk to your organisation about adopting Clojure on large-scale projects.